natgo/wt-wiki-scraper/wikitext-transpiled/ground/Churchill%20I.md

 {{Specs-Tank-Weapon|2}}
 <!-- ''Give the reader information about the characteristics of the main gun.
 Assess its effectiveness in a battle based on the reloading speed, ballistics and the power of shells.
 Do not forget about the flexibility of the fire, that is how quickly the cannon can be aimed at the target, open fire on it and aim at another enemy.
 Add a link to the main article on the gun: <code><nowiki>{{main|Name of the weapon}}</nowiki></code>.
 Describe in general terms the ammunition available for the main gun.
 Give advice on how to use them and how to fill the ammunition storage.'' -->
 {{main|QF 2-pounder (40 mm)}}

 The 40 mm QF 2-pounder has poor penetration even with its best round at its BR (89 mm point blank).
 You will still be able to penetrate most light or medium vehicles frontally at close range, but at ranges greater than 500 m the cannon becomes mostly ineffective due to both its lack of penetration and its inaccuracy.
 From the side, the round will usually go through, even at medium ranges.
 The 2-pounder's best attribute is its reload speed.
 Because of this you will in most cases be able to fire 2 rounds in the same times as the enemy can fire only one.
 It is advised to use the 2-pounder's reload speed to methodically take out key components within the enemy vehicle.
-This will also be necessary as the only round with explosive filler that he gun has, has terrible penetration.
+This will also be necessary as the only round with explosive filler is the 76mm, and the HE round has terrible penetration.
 The 2-pounder is equipped with a shoulder stabilizer allowing for stable fire at slow speeds.

 The gun has excellent elevation and depression angles as well as a turret with decent traverse speeds, however in a lot of situations the hull may be in the way of the gun, keep this in mind when engaging on uneven or hilly terrain.